 *Mike Bradley of Chicago posted an amazing .739 batting average in 1989, going an amazing 17 of 23. (tournament record - min.
 20 at-bats)

-*At Least six former AAABA players have went on to successful careers in the National Football League: Joe Theismann (New Brunswick) - Washington Redskins, Jeff Hostetler (Johnstown) - NY Giants, John Stofa (Johnstown) - Miami Dolphins, Paul Martha (Pittsburgh) - Pittsburgh Steelers, Tom Yewcic (Johnstown) - Boston Patriots, and Todd Krumm (Livonia) - Chicago Bears.
+*At Least seven former AAABA players have went on to successful careers in the National Football League: Joe Theismann (New Brunswick) - Washington Redskins, Jeff Hostetler (Johnstown) - NY Giants, John Stofa (Johnstown) - Miami Dolphins, Paul Martha (Pittsburgh) - Pittsburgh Steelers, Tom Yewcic (Johnstown) - Boston Patriots, Tom Brown (Washington DC) - Green Bay Packers, and Todd Krumm (Livonia) - Chicago Bears.